 The ETSU Campus Recreation Department operates two artificial rock-climbing facilities for ETSU students, staff, and faculty.
 The outdoor climbing wall is located at the Basler Challenge Course and an indoor wall located inside the Basler Center for Physical Activity.
 There is open climb generally 6 days a week during the academic school year.
 Open climb is held outdoors during the daylight hours with nice weather, otherwise open climb is held indoors.

-The program recognizes 4 levels for skills associated with
+The program recognizes 4 levels for skills associated with climbing wall activities:

 • 1st time climbers and climb only participants